Western Animation: Happiness Is A Warm Blanket Charlie Brown

 - The Cameo: Character cameos, to be specific.
 When Snoopy scans the neighborhood in imitiation of a vulture, recurring character Frieda is briefly glimpsed along with her cat Faron.
 Early regulars Shermy, Violet and Patty have their first speaking roles in decades, Shermy even appearing in a flashback directly based on the very first Peanuts strip.

 - Continuity Reboot: For the original run of Peanuts animated adaptations.
-Adapting material from the strip that had previously been incorporated into the franchise's Saturday Morning Cartoon and the special It's an Adventure, Charlie Brown in The Eighties, it focuses on the core cast of the strip as it stood in The Sixties (Charlie Brown, Linus, Lucy, Schroder, Sally, and Snoopy), scales back Snoopy's Spotlight-Stealing Squad and Slapstick tendencies (as well as having him walk on all fours), doesn't try to be "relevant", and has sharper humor and a quieter, more melancholy tone than post-Snoopy Come Home adaptations did.
+Adapting material from the strip that had previously been incorporated into the franchise's Saturday Morning Cartoon and the special It's an Adventure, Charlie Brown in The '80s, it focuses on the core cast of the strip as it stood in The Sixties (Charlie Brown, Linus, Lucy, Schroder, Sally, and Snoopy), scales back Snoopy's Spotlight-Stealing Squad and Slapstick tendencies (as well as having him walk on all fours), doesn't try to be "relevant", and has sharper humor and a quieter, more melancholy tone than post-Snoopy Come Home adaptations did.
 It also disregards the strip and specials' Art Evolution in favor of using the character and background designs from The Sixties, though it keeps the voice acting style and jazz scoring forever linked to the franchise.

 - Funny Background Event: Snoopy provides a few, as does Charlie Brown.